 - Kosher salt

-First, cut the potatoes into the size you want (we hand cut for larger fries and use a mandolin for shoestring fries).
+Cut the potatoes into the size you want (we hand cut for larger fries and use a mandolin for shoestring fries).
 No need to wash or peel.

 Dunk your cut potatoes into a big bowl of ice water.
 Swish around and let them sit in there for 5-10 minutes.
 You are doing this to clean them and wash off the excess starch.